I beg to move,

 While the Government may not agree with those who signed the e-petition on the need for a new body, I hope that we can all agree that more can and should be done to work collaboratively, to keep the spotlight on reducing fatalities and improving the welfare of racehorses.
 I look forward to playing my part in this important work.

 I thank all hon.
 Members for their contributions.
 I thank the e-petitioners and Animal Aid, representatives of which are here, for bringing this e-petition.
-I thank the HRA, which is also represented here, for meeting me.
+I thank the Authority, which is also represented here, for meeting me.
 Finally, I thank the Petitions Committee support team for its programme of online engagement on the subject in the run-up to this debate.

 Question put and agreed to.